gbogris/progintro-hw0--gbogris-/aliquot/README.md

 My first observation was that the programm had to work with integers less than 1e15.
 I decided that the best way to solve this problem was by connecting these problems and find a solution that can work for both of them.
 The same thing applies for sum.
-The using of long long for both sum and n was mandatory since the numbers reach a very high seiling.
+The usage of long long for both sum and n was mandatory since the numbers reach a very high seiling.

 My second observation, was that % operator did not work for double numbers.
 For taht reason, I switched to (long long)n % i, instead of (double) n % i.